beginning of content

 • Most children learn to cope with these feelings.

-• If your child’s anxiety is preventing them from participating in activities that other children enjoy, they may need additional support.
+• If your child’s anxiety prevents them from participating in activities that other children enjoy, they may need extra support.

-• There are ways to help your child cope with new situations.
-This may include teaching your child to breathe slowly and giving your child time to adjust.
+• There are ways to help your child cope with new situations, for example teaching your child to breathe slowly and giving your child time to adjust.

 Many children are outgoing, curious and adventurous.
 But some are more cautious and are sensitive or fearful when they face new situations.